Clifton, NJ

 32.4k people

-As of 2023, 35.1% of Clifton, NJ residents (31.3k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 35.1% of Clifton, NJ residents (31.3k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Clifton, NJ was 36.3%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Clifton, NJ compared to that of it's neighboring and parent geographies.